KABoissonneault/KingmakerBugfixes/README.md

 - Added missing Name and Description for Mimic Ooze "Spit" ability, Giant Slug "Tongue" attack, Bulette attack, Mite rock throw, and Shocker Lizard "Touch" attack
 - Fixed "Amethyst Ring" and "Garnet Ring" to have the proper intended name (the base game has two rings named Topaz Ring, and none named Amethyst Ring)
 - Fixed "Cold Iron Rapier +3" displaying as "Cold Iron Rapier +1" in text logs
+- Fix unit Inspector's Damage Reduction exceptions line rendering composite conditions ex: "Slashing and Magic" as "Slashingandmagic"
+- Fixed Tormentor showing "Comforter" as the debuff on targets (text change only)
+- Removed useless saving throw on Gamekeeper of the First World.
+Now showing debuff on affected target

 ### Changes

 Not quite "fixes", but should be a universal improvement for everyone